 The same analysis as set out in respect of corporates would apply in the case of a Trustee Insolvency.
 In the case of a Trust Insolvency or a Business Trust Insolvency, the right to liquidate the Collateral would not be subject to any automatic stay or freeze upon the commencement of insolvency proceedings.
 However, we would note that a moratorium that applies to the Trustee may directly impede the enforcement of the Collateral.
-For instance, if any moratorium is made against the Trustee and it was necessary to sue the Trustee to carry out certain actions), the court's permission would first have to be obtained.
+For instance, if any moratorium is made against the Trustee and it was necessary to sue the Trustee in order to enforce the security interest (for example, to obtain orders directing the Trustee to carry out certain actions), the court's permission would first have to be obtained.
 As noted in the Collateral Opinion, court orders are not generally required for appropriation and sale of Collateral (other than foreclosure).
-We would also note that there are no automatic moratoriums Trust Insolvency.
+We would also note that there are no